 When evaluating the adequacy of the allowance for doubtful accounts, we analyze accounts receivable, historical write-offs of bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customer payment terms.
 We maintain an allowance for doubtful accounts at an amount estimated to be sufficient to provide adequate protection against losses resulting from collecting less than full payment on outstanding accounts receivable.
 An amount of judgment is required when assessing the ability to realize accounts receivable, including assessing the probability of collection and the current credit-worthiness of each customer.
 If the financial condition of our customers was to deteriorate, resulting in an impairment of their ability to make payments, an additional provision for uncollectible accounts may be required.
-As of March 31, 2019, our allowance for doubtful accounts was \$0.2 million.
-This allowance was \$0.1 million and \$0.3 million as of December 31, 2018 and 2017, respectively.
-Based on our analysis, we believe the reserve is adequate for any exposure to credit losses.
+Our allowance for doubtful accounts was \$0.1 million and \$0.3 million as of December 31, 2018 and 2017, respectively, and based on our analysis, we believe the reserve is adequate for any exposure to credit losses.